UPDATE OCTOBER 2021

 Oliver’s father and step-mother had left Bradford and settled in Ulverston, probably when Oliver married, all Thomas’s children now being off their hands.
 Thomas Firth died in Ulverston in August 1897.
 I believe Elizabeth Firth died shortly afterwards - I can’t see her on the censuses of 1901 or 1911 - but I haven’t identified a death certificate for her.
 Oliver perhaps inherited something from his father, or from the sale of the worsted spinning business - an inheritance of invested money would explain how he could tell the 1901 census official that he had independent financial means.
 His and Florence’s income was enough for them to employ a cook and a nurse to help Florence run the household; it was these servant luxuries that enabled her to find time to write her article on children’s spiritual education and prepare a book for publication.

-While Florence was working on the Pythagorean fragments, Oliver was looking around for an investment that would give him an administrative or managerial role.
+Oliver was looking around for an investment that would give him an administrative or managerial role.
 By 1903 he had bought or funded the building of Dean Head Sanatorium, a couple of miles east of Baildon in the village of Horsforth.

 I wonder if Oliver’s brother Walter had died of TB?
 The disease was one of the scourges of the 19th century, a horrible, protracted way to die.
 The ‘open-air’ treatment for it was pioneered by Dr Otto Walther at a sanatorium in Nordrach-in-Baden in Germany, where he began taking patients in 1888.
 Within a decade there were many sanatoria run along Walther’s lines in Europe, including several in Britain.
 Most patients in sanatoria using the method pioneered at Nordrach did have to pay for their treatment and this was a heavy financial burden as the cure - if there was one - could take up to a year.
 However, fees for a TB cure in England were affordable by a larger number of families than treatment in places such as the Alps or Egypt.